ethanblomquist/AD-DNS/README.md

 </p>

 <h2>ICMP</h2>
+<h4>Internet Control Message Protocol (ICMP): A network layer protocol used by network devices to diagnose network communication issues.</h4>
 <p>
 Select the blue shark fin icon to start analyzing the network traffic.
 You will see a constant stream of packets being sent and recieved.
 Let's filter by the icmp protocol.
 Type "icmp" in the filter bar at the top of the window.
 Using the command prompt, ping DC-1's private IP.
 You should be able to see the traffic between the two VMs.
 </p>